hikeventures/hikeventures.github.io/_posts/events/2017-04-20-ITB-Kyrgyzstan.markdown

 ---
-title: Things to do outdoors in Kyrgyzstan - ITB Interview Karakol Destination Management Organization
+title: Things to do outdoors in Kyrgyzstan
 description: Our interview with the Karakol Destination Management Organization from Kyrgyzstan at the ITB in Berlin
 date: 2017-04-20 15:28:01
 category: articles